Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 # UX

 ## User Stories
-1. As a new user of the website I would like
+1. As a user of the website I would like to
+   + Be able to easily understand the main purpose of the site and learn more about the organisation
+   + Be able to easily be able to navigate throughout the site to find content.
-   + to be able understand what services can be offered
+   + Be able understand what services can be offered
    + to be guided as to what information I need to impart
    + to know Electromotors location and opening times
    + to be able to navigate the site easily
    + to see clean visual images and descriptions
+   + to see clear images of products along with relevanyt concise text

 2. As a returning visitor I would like